Why Airlines Need a Document Management System for Regulatory Compliance in 2026

 Let’s look at what the numbers say:

-• 78% of airlines now use cloud-based document systems as of 2025, up from 42% in 2018, showing how fast the industry is going digital
+• 82% of airlines now use cloud-based document systems as of early 2026, up from 78% in 2025 and 42% in 2018, showing the accelerating pace of digital transformation

 The industry is shifting, but not all airlines are keeping up.